 Which piercing will give me the most sensation?

 For most people (depending on anatomy) the vertical hood piercing is the choice that best balances aesthetics, ease of healing, and clitoral stimulation.
 With a prominent hood and exposed clitoris, a horizontal hood piercing can provide direct clitoral stimulation as well.
 A prominent hood and shrouded clitoris often means a triangle piercing will provide the most sensation.
 Inner labia piercings are largely decorative, but heavier jewelry can provide indirect stimulation.
 A clitoris piercing provides the most direct stimulation, but it is anatomy-dependant.
 And for urethral sensation, the Princess Albertina can’t be beat.

 Different people like different types of sensation.
 Talk to your piercer about what you’re looking for; they can help you choose what will work best for you.

 Is there a chance I can lose sensation?

 If these piercings are done properly, no. Getting any piercing from an unskilled piercer puts your health at risk, but because of these piercings’ proximity to sensitive nerve bundles, they should be done with the utmost care and skill, and extra care should be taken when choosing your piercer.
 Don’t trust your orgasms to just anyone!

 Can I be pierced by a female piercer?

 Absolutely.
-If you're looking specifically for a female piercer, give the shop a call to check on Anna York's schedule.
-We also have several female piercers who frequently guest at the studio, so keep an eye on our blog and social media.
+If you're looking specifically for a female piercer, call ahead to check on who is available on the day you are planning your visit.
+(You can see our piercers' profiles on the Philadelphia and Baltimore studio pages.)
+We also have several women who frequently guest at the studio, so keep an eye on our blog and social media.
 Elayne Angel, who specializes in female genital piercing, comes through several times a year.